Skip to Content

 No, you don’t need to rent a car in Tromso in winter.
 Since most winter activities in Tromso are organized tours that you cannot do on your own anyway, you’ll have transfers included.
 If you stay in Tromso center, you can easily walk everywhere.
 All tour transfers depart from the hotels by the harbor.

 Renting a car wouldn’t make any of the tours any cheaper and I’d only do it if you prefer to go looking for auroras on your own.
-However, car rental is so expensive in Norway (you can check prices and find some of the best deals for car rental here), that it’s not really worth renting a car just for that unless you’re traveling with a big group/family.
+However, car rental is usually so expensive in Norway (you can check prices and find some of the best deals for car rental on this website), that it’s not really worth renting a car just for that unless you’re traveling with a big group/family.

 If you decide to rent a car, please only do that if you’re used to driving on ice.
 The roads in Northern Norway in winter resemble an ice skating rink…